MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-settings.md

 Retention settings can retain and then delete items, or delete old items without retaining them.

-In both cases, if your retention settings delete items, it's important to understand that the time period you specify is not calculated from the time the policy was assigned, but according to the start of the retention period specified.
+In both cases, if your retention settings delete items, it's important to understand that the time period you specify isn't calculated from the time the policy was assigned, but according to the start of the retention period specified.
 For example, from the time when the item was created or modified, or labeled.

 For this reason, first consider the age of the existing content and how the settings might impact that content.
 Consider communicating your chosen settings to your users and help desk before the settings are applied to content, which gives them time to assess the possible impact.

 ### A policy that applies to entire locations

-When you choose locations, with the exception of Skype for Business, the default setting is **All** when the status of the location is **On**.
+When you choose locations, except for Skype for Business, the default setting is **All** when the status of the location is **On**.

 When a retention policy applies to any combination of entire locations, there is no limit to the number of recipients, sites, accounts, groups, etc., that the policy can include.